jbtronics/CrookedStyleSheets/README.md

 In CSS you can add a image from an external resource using the url("foo.bar"); property.
 Interesting is, that this resource is only loaded when it is needed (for example when a link is clicked).

-So we can create a selector in CSS that calls a particular URL when the user clicks a link:
+So, we can create a selector in CSS that calls a particular URL when the user clicks a link:

 ```CSS
 #link2:active::after {